Monday, September 30, 2024

 Doug and I returned to The Philly Show in early December, once again held inside the Greater Philadelphia Expo Center in Oaks, Pennsylvania. eBay has taken over sponsorship of the show, with the quaint, bubble-lettered Philly Show logo that had been in place since the 1980s replaced with a more modern logo, keeping with the times.
 I wrote about the show in a post over at The Phillies Room.

 Similar to my strategy from March, I wanted to focus on accumulating commons and having found success with Uncle Dick's Cards before, I didn't mess around and headed right for the neon green binders.
 I pulled 145 cards from the binder containing cards 301 to the end of the set, stopping when I reached 500.
-This card was the 53rd of 145 cards purchased for our set, and after the dealer discount due to my bulk purchase, it cost me a little over $4.
-Honestly, I was a bit shocked to find this Marichal card included in the common/semi-star binder, initially thinking the dealer had made a mistake.
+This card was the 63rd of 145 cards purchased for our set, and after the dealer discount due to my bulk purchase, it cost me less than $1.

 1969 Season